joydeep8509/ImageGinator/README.md

 # 🎨 AI Image Generator

-An elegant web app that lets you generate images from text prompts using the [Vyro API](https://vyro.ai).
+An elegant web app that lets you generate images from text prompts using the Imagine Art API
 Simply describe the image you want, pick a style and aspect ratio, and get an AI-generated result you can download instantly.

 ---